The Wisconsin Poetry Series // WICW Poetry & Fiction Fellowships

 Submissions to the Wisconsin Poetry Series are now open!
-Any poet with an original, full-length collection is eligible for the Brittingham and Felix Pollak Prizes in Poetry, judged by Eduardo C. Corral.
+Any poet with an original, full-length collection is eligible for the Brittingham and Felix Pollak Prizes in Poetry, judged by Amaud Jamaul Johnson.
 Each manuscript, accompanied by a $28 reading fee, will be considered for both prizes.
 Each winner will receive $1,500 and publication through the University of Wisconsin Press.
-Four additional applicants will also be offered publication.
+At least three additional applicants will also be offered publication.

-For the first time this year, we are also accepting submissions to the Wisconsin Prize for Poetry in Translation, judged by Forrest Gander and awarding $1,500 plus publication.
+For the second time this year, we are also accepting submissions to the Wisconsin Prize for Poetry in Translation, judged by Geoffrey Brock and awarding $1,500 plus publication.
 Translators or original authors are invited to submit a full-length collection of poetry translated into English.
 Applicants to the translation prize will be asked to confirm they have permission for English translation and publication of the work, by its author(s) and the executor(s) of any active copyright(s).
 Submissions must be accompanied by a $28 reading fee.